 - (1) Un-rostered overtime shall be authorised.
-Authorisation shall not be unreasonably refused. - (2) Full Time Practitioners - (a) Time worked in excess of 76 paid hours in any two week pay cycle shall be paid at the rate of 150%. - (b) Time worked in excess of 116 paid hours in any two week cycle shall be paid at the rate of 200%. - (3) Part Time Practitioners - (a) Time worked in excess of 76 paid hours in any two week pay cycle shall be paid at the rate of 150%. - (b) Time worked in excess of 116 paid hours in any two week cycle shall be paid at the rate of 200%. - (4) A part-time practitioner who having commenced a rostered shift is explicitly directed to work additional hours such that the length of the shift is extended, shall be paid at overtime rates for the additional period.
+Authorisation shall not be unreasonably refused.
+Where authorisation is refused, the reasons shall be explained to the practitioner and if the practitioner requests reasons in writing, reasons shall be provided in writing. - (2) Full time practitioners - (a) Time worked in excess of 76 hours in any two week pay cycle shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (b) Time worked in excess of 116 hours in any two week pay cycle shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (c) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 80 hours shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (d) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 120 hours shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (3) Part time practitioners - (a) Time worked in excess of 76 hours in any two week pay cycle shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (b) Time worked in excess of 116 hours in any two week pay cycle shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay.